Chiyo-no-sake/RedSpringBootOAuth2Client/README.md

 # RedSpringBoot - OAuth2 Client

 ### Installation
-First, add the github repo for SpringLiveStomp in your pom.xml:
+First, add the github repo for oauth2 library in your pom.xml:
 ```xml
 <repositories>
     <repository>